What Are Essential Oils? How Do They Work?

 Usually, citrus oils are used to help with mood-related issues.
 For example, lemon or sweet orange oil may act as a mood booster.

 Topical application of some types of essential oils has been shown to offer some level of relief for headaches and migraines in small-scale studies.
 Usually, essential oils for headaches are applied either to the temples or forehead.
 In Persia, a traditional headache remedy is to apply sesame and chamomile to the temples.
+To learn more, visit our guide to using essential oils for sinus congestion.

 What essential oils are good for headaches?